 EXPANDED ELIGIBILITY TO NON-TRADITIONAL WORKERS

-PUA provides unemployment insurance benefits to workers not traditionally eligible for traditional UI benefits including the self-employed, independent contractors, freelancers, gig workers, workers with a limited work history, and those who are unable to work as a direct result of the coronavirus public health emergency.
-Coronavirus related-reasons include those who:
+PUA provides unemployment insurance benefits to workers not traditionally eligible for traditional UI benefits including the self-employed, independent contractors, freelancers, gig workers, farmers workers with a limited work history (although must have some earnings in the previous 12 months), and those who are unable to work as a direct result of the coronavirus public health emergency.
+Coronavirus related reasons include those who:

 - Are diagnosed with COVID-19 or with COVID-19 symptoms and seeking diagnosis;